API access keys

 Your organization may have different security requirements and policies than those described in this section.
 The suggestions provided here are intended as general guidelines.

 Caution: Do not share your access keys with a third party.
-By doing this, you might give someone permanent access to your account.
+By doing this, you might give someone access to your account.